-- Employer contributions decreased by £7.6m during 2020/21, this was due to the reduced level of deficit recovery receipts during the year. - Transfers out decreased in 2020/21 because less members chose to transfer their benefits to another employer or remove them under the freedom of choice legislation. - Transfers in also decreased during the year, reflecting a lower number of new starters joining the scheme and members choosing to transfer in benefits on commencement of employment. - There were payments in respect of tax of £0.521m during 2020/21, this relates to VSP tax payments in respect of members' annual/lifetime allowances.
+- Employer contributions increased by £61.4m during 2021/22, this was due to the increased level of deficit recovery receipts during the year. - Transfers in increased during the year, reflecting a higher number of new starters joining the scheme and members choosing to transfer in benefits on commencement of employment. - Transfers out also increased slightly in 2021/22 because more members chose to transfer their benefits to another employer or remove them under the freedom of choice legislation. - There were payments in respect of tax of £0.458m during 2021/22, this relates to VSP tax payments in respect of members' annual/lifetime allowances.